-Trying to provide an accurate account of legal speech and legal thinking, Hohfeld identified four jural opposites and four correlatives.
+In an attempt to provide an accurate picture of legal speech and legal thinking, Hohfeld identified four jural opposites and four correlatives.
 I will address here only the correlatives: if A has a right, it means that there is a B who has a duty to fulfill this right.
 Sometimes this means that if we want to examine if a right – whatever it is – exists, we should look for the one responsible for performing the duty.
 Privilege is not a right but a situation in which no one has the right to stop A from acting.
 Power means the legal power A has to change B’s legal status.
-B will then have a liability, or be subordinate to A’s power, though B has immunity in certain matters in which A’s power cannot influence her.
+B will then have a liability, or be subordinate to A’s power, though B has immunity in certain matters in which A’s power cannot influence him/her.

 Hohfeld was not interested in defining the nature of legal relationships, but rather sought to describe and exemplify them.
 His typology contributes three central tools to the solution of legal problems: (1) as a powerful interpretive tool, it uses common denominators to link different legal phenomena, suggesting similar solutions to comparable problems; (2) it reduces conflict between non-uniform terminologies; and (3) it facilitates conscious, directed choice and freedom from prejudgment.

 I suggest that a new approach that applies this conceptual framework to Jewish law has the potential to illuminate our understanding of more than a few halakhic issues, the seruv get problem among them.
 Throughout Jewish legal history, many solutions have been proposed to resolve the problem of mesuravot get.
-However, instead of proposing an analysis of their relative advantages or disadvantages I wish to instead propose a categorization of existing solutions according to the Hohfeld table, a taxonomic project at its core.
+However, instead of offering an analysis of their origins, acceptability, and relative advantages or disadvantages, and instead of suggesting my own solution, I wish to propose a categorization of existing solutions according to the Hohfeld table, a taxonomic project at its core.
 This will elucidate how these solutions function within the legal system and may indicate which solutions have greater potential for ameliorating the problem.

-As I said at the outset, the common legal discussion will classify the mesurevet get problem as pertaining to the right verses duty square in the table.
-In a world in which creating and terminating marital relationships are in the hands of a legal system, the discourse revolves around the claim that she/he has the right, in certain circumstances or on demand, to leave the bonds of marriage embark upon a new path, and write her/his own story.
+As I said at the outset, the common legal discussion will classify the mesurevet get problem as pertaining to the right verses duty square in the aforementioned table.
+In a world in which creating and terminating marital relationships are in the hands of a legal system, the discourse revolves around the claim that she/he has the right, in certain circumstances or on demand, to leave the bonds of marriage embark upon a new path and write her/his own story.
 If she has a right, somebody, according to Hohfeld, should have a duty.
 It could be the legal system, or whatever authority that can grant her the desired get.

-The Israeli discussion adopts this way of thinking, and I think it is misleading and may even prevent us from properly aiming our effortssolution.
+The discussion of this issue in Israel adopts this mindset and vocabulary, and I think it misleads our understanding and may even prevent us from properly aiming our efforts at the right direction.

-The main difference between legal systems and Jewish law as we all know, is that the person expected to give the get is the husband.
-If he does not fulfil his duty according to the law, we should put pressure on him, just the right amount so that he will be compelled to give the get, but without it becoming a get meuseh, a coerced get.
-We, therefore, try to ,rights, incarcerate, sue for damages, etc. These solutions appear on the current slide.
+As we all know, the main difference between Western legal systems and Jewish law, , is that in the latter the party expected to issue a divorce is the husband.
+If he does not fulfil his duty according to the Beit Din’s verdict of hiyyuv or mitzva, we should put pressure on him, but just the right amount so that he will be compelled to give the get, but without it becoming a get meuseh, a coerced get.
+We, therefore, can demand payment of mezonot or sums agreed upon in prenuptial agreements.
+We can also curtail his rights, incarcerate him, use peer pressure as Harhaqot (sanctions) Derabbenu Tam or sue him for damages, etc. These solutions appear on the current slide.